jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Why would they devalue themselves?
 To keep their prestige they're following the old maxim, the one with the money has the control, and the one who needs it, stays under control.

-Sadly, this isn't actually their fault.
+And crucially, having this power of us isn't actually their fault.
 We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
 Humanity simply hasn't evolved a new work culture yet.

-That's why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're all watching CNN, reading random bullshit, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.
+Waiting to evolve is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
+But, we're all watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

-That's bullshit to say the least.
+Being so powerless is bullshit to say the least.

+TP PICTURE
+_Regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm._

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

 This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims, and thus why many today can't pay their bills during this crisis.

-Internet Age technology can do even better than things like digital payments.
-We can proactively solve our problems them.
+Nevermind speeding up our lives, Internet Age technology can even proactively solve our problems.
 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

 In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

 But, the people on Main Street didn't use internet technologies to upgrade our civilization.
 Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.